bowwang-tech/digital-garden-jekyll-template/_pages/about.md

 permalink: /about
 ---

-# Who I am?
+# Who I am? 👨🏻‍💻

-Feel free to tell the world about what you love! 😍
+Many tags pop into my head...
+🤖 A tech lover.
+⚒️ A chip designer.
+🎒 A Freitag lover.

+If interested, here is a link to my personal webset: <a href= “bowwang.dev”> bowwang.dev </a> .:)